sidharth5n/Neural-CTRLF/README.md

 1. The CNN backbone used is ResNet34 instead of Pre Activated ResNet34.
 2. Input images are in RGB format instead of gray scale.
 3. 128 filters in RPN head instead of 256.
+4. Did not use in-place regularizer in RPN.

 ## Dependencies